Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/ccc/what-is-ccc.md

 **If you are planning on participating in the Junior contest**, the main advice is to _practice, practice, and practice even more._ Generally speaking, J1-J4 are simple implementation questions (that is, if you read the question carefully you should be able to have an idea of how to answer it), so all you need to do is to practice your implementation skills.
 This requires a fair knowledge of your programming language.

+If you have just started practicing, it is fine if you are struggling with J3 and or J4 questions.
+In this case, try to find for solutions and understand the logic of solving the problem so you can improve with the given examples.

 J5 is more difficult, though practice will also help.
 Based on the previous years, it's very likely that J5 will be a graph theory problem (see, for example, [CCC 2020 J5](https://dmoj.ca/problem/ccc20s2), [CCC 2019 J5](https://dmoj.ca/problem/ccc19j5), and [CCC 2018 J5](https://dmoj.ca/problem/ccc18j5)).
 However, simple dynamic programming has also appeared in the past in addition to hard ad-hoc problems.

 **If you are planning on participating in the Senior contest**, again, practice doesn't hurt.
 However, knowing common techniques will also be very helpful: to be more specific, all the topics on the [IOI Syllabus](https://ioinformatics.org/files/ioi-syllabus-2019.pdf) have traditionally been fair game.